shunk031/shunk031.github.io/content/publication/aoki2020text/index.md

 summary: "Proc. of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing: Student Research Workshop"

 tags: ["International Conference", "Refereed", "Natural Language Processing"]
-categories: ["International Conference", "Refereed", "Natural Language Processing"]
+categories: ["International Publication", "Refereed", "Natural Language Processing"]
 featured: false

 # Custom links (optional).